StateArchivesOfNorthCarolina/ratom-deploy/docs/azure.md

 ``az aks get-credentials``:

 ```
-az aks get-credentials --resource-group ratom-group --name caktus-ratom
+az aks get-credentials --resource-group ratom-group --name $CLUSTER_NAME
 ```

-This configures ``kubectl`` credentials to the cluster under the context ``caktus-ratom``.
+This configures ``kubectl`` credentials to the cluster under the context defined in ``$CLUSTER_NAME``.
 Verify the connection to your cluster with:

 ```
 kubectl get nodes